federgraph/fleetrace-delphi/README.md

 - I am using Community Edition.
 - I am not using any third party components.
-- It should work with Delhi 10.3 (Rio).
+- It should work with Delphi 10.3 (Rio).

 #### First action after opening a project for the first time